yapplabs/glazier-card-bootstrap/README.md

         # if your card's name in package.json is 'my-card'
         dashboard.add_pane('my-card')

-  note - to remove a card from a dashboard, use:

-    dashboard.remove_pane(card_type_name)

   In your browser, navigate to your repository page.
 Your card should appear there.

+  To manually remove a card, use:

+        # you should be able to do this from the dashboard as described above
+        dashboard.remove_pane(card_type_name)

 ## Developing a Glazier Card